-The Health and Safety Executive (HSE) are the branch of the British government that is responsible for all things to do with health and safety.
-What do they have to say about racking safety?
+The Health and Safety Executive (HSE) is the branch of the British government that is responsible for all things to do with health and safety.
+What does it have to say about warehouses?
+What are the HSE guidelines for racking safety?
 Well, here’s a brief look at their general thoughts on the topic.

-Is your warehouse due for a SEMA approved racking inspection?
-Follow HSE’s sound advice and contact SEMA today for a quote on a SEMA approved racking inspection.
+Is your warehouse due a SEMA approved racking inspection?
+Follow HSE’s sound advice and contact Storage Equipment Experts today for a quote on a SEMA approved racking inspection.